-Number of Cetaceans that could be Exposed to \geq 160 dB.-The number of different individuals that could be exposed to airgun sounds with received levels \geq 160 dB re 1 μ Pa{rms} on one or more occasions can be estimated by considering the expected density of animals in the area along with the total marine area that would be within the 160-dB radius around the operating airgun array on at least one occasion.
+Number of Cetaceans that could be Exposed to ≥ 160 dB.-The number of different individuals that could be exposed to airgun sounds with received levels ≥ 160 dB re 1 μ Pa{rms} on one or more occasions can be estimated by considering the expected density of animals in the area along with the total marine area that would be within the 160-dB radius around the operating airgun array on at least one occasion.
 The number of possible exposures (including repeated exposures of the same individuals) can be estimated by considering the total marine area that would be within the 160-dB radius around the operating airguns, including areas of overlap.
-In the proposed survey, the seismic lines are widely spaced in the survey area, so few individual mammals would be exposed more than once during the survey; the area including overlap is only 1.13× the area excluding overlap.
+In the proposed survey, the seismic lines are widely spaced in the survey area, so few individual mammals would be exposed numerous times during the survey; the area including overlap is only $1.3 \times$ the area excluding overlap.
+Thus, few individual marine mammals would be exposed more than once during the survey.
 Moreover, it is unlikely that a particular animal would stay in the area during the entire survey.

-The numbers of different individuals potentially exposed to ≥ 160 dB re 1 μPa{rms} were calculated by multiplying
+For each depth stratum, the numbers of different individuals potentially exposed to ≥ 160 dB re 1 μPa{rms} were calculated by multiplying